tplr-ai/templar/docs/profilers.md

 3. View timing traces and performance metrics
 4. Use the search functionality to filter by specific functions or shards

+### Example Metrics in Jaeger

+When running with profilers enabled, you can expect to see metrics like:

+**R2DatasetLoader Operations:**

+- `R2DatasetLoader.next_pages` - Time to load next batch of data pages
+- `R2DatasetLoader._get_parquet` - Time to fetch parquet files from R2
+- `R2DatasetLoader._batch_tokenize` - Time for tokenization operations

+**Comms Operations:**

+- `Comms.s3_put_object` - Time to upload objects to S3/R2
+- `Comms.s3_get_object` - Time to download objects from S3/R2
+- `Comms.gather` - Time to gather gradients from multiple peers
+- `Comms.save_checkpoint` - Time to save model checkpoints
+- `Comms.load_checkpoint` - Time to load model checkpoints
+- `Comms.is_miner_active` - Time to check if a miner is active

+These metrics help identify performance bottlenecks in:

+- Network I/O operations (S3/R2 transfers)
+- Peer communication and gradient gathering
+- Checkpoint operations
+- Data loading and processing

 ### Alternative Endpoints

 The Jaeger setup provides multiple endpoints: